 - Using dried beans, and cooking them with plenty of aromatics, guarantees a flavorful soup.

 - Keeping the cooked pasta separate and only adding it to each portion right before serving ensures that no one has to suffer bloated, waterlogged pasta.

 Note: Instead of being soaked overnight, beans can also be prepared using the quick-soak method.
 Cover with water in a large pot, bring to a boil, remove from heat, and let rest for 1 hour.
 Drain and proceed with the recipe as directed.

-- 1 pound dried beans, such as kidney beans, cannellini beans, or chickpeas, soaked overnight in salted water (see note)
+1 pound dried beans, such as kidney beans, cannellini beans, or chickpeas, soaked overnight in salted water (see notes)

 Place beans in a large pot and cover with lightly salted water by at least 2 inches.
 Add garlic, onion, carrots, celery, and rosemary or sage.
 Cover and bring to a boil over high heat.
 Reduce heat to a bare simmer and cook, topping up with water as necessary to keep beans submerged, until beans are very tender and creamy with no graininess left, 1 to 2 hours depending on type of bean.
 Beans can also be cooked in a pressure cooker at low pressure for 25 minutes if using kidney or cannellini beans, or 30 minutes if using chickpeas.
 Discard onions, garlic, carrots, celery, and herbs.
 Drain beans, reserving beans and liquid separately.
 You should have about 6 cups of cooked beans.

 Measure out 4 cups of cooked beans, setting the remaining beans (approximately 2 cups) aside.
 Combine the 4 cups of beans with 3 cups bean-cooking water and blend until completely smooth.
 Transfer bean soup to a heatproof container and add reserved cooked beans.